athento/athento-imaging/docs/manuals/bg_color.md

                     does the blur.
     - block_size: size of the block used in adaptive thresholding.
     - c: constraint to diminish the block mean.
+    - mode: type of threshold used (0 - Adaptive Gaussian, 1 - Adaptive Mean, 2 - Standard)
     - thresh_type: value between 0 and 4   (0-THRESH_BINARY;
                                             1-THRESH_BINARY_INV;
                                             2-THRESH_TRUNC,